Everest University-Pompano Beach

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Everest University-Pompano Beach are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Everest University-Pompano Beach are Surgeons, Physicians, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, and Dentists

 The most specialized majors at Everest University-Pompano Beach are Protective Services (92 degrees awarded), Legal (14 degrees), Health (104 degrees), Computer and Information Sciences and Support Services (18 degrees), and Business (67 degrees) (as of 2016).